Dragon1 Modeling and Presentation Platform Glossary

 Your email address with which you login in.

-The page on which a visualization created by you as creator on Dragon1 is published and can be commented by visitors.
+The page on which a visualization created by you as a creator is published and can be commented on by visitors.